effie95yr/DH110/Assignment_01/README.md

 The website maintains consistent standards overall, but the preference of language button is not very eye-catching, though that might be one of the most important functions of the website.

+I think the error prevention of the website is generally satisfying, as the links are all marked clearly and are separated from each other, which prevents unintentional slips.

+The navaigation bar and the links of the website are marked in different ways to help users recognize instead of recalling each time when browsing the site.

+The website is not designed as a very flexible one, as there is only one link to each webpage and the users hardly have other ways to navigate.

+The website follows a minimalist design, as there is only necessary information available on the site.
+However, I found the sizes of the pictures and the texts on the website are not balanced very well.

+I would rate the severity of issues as one, as mostly the website follows the principles of the 10 heuristics.

 ---